Overcoming Dangerous Emotions: Dealing With Anxiety

 Pray immediately to God and ask for His Spirit of power, love and a sound mind.
 Repeat an encouraging scripture in your mind or, better yet, say it out loud.
 The longer we go without praying and writing down our thoughts, the more we dwell on and let anxiety fester in our minds.

 Now ask, “Do I believe that God can help me in this?”
 “Am I committed to changing my anxious thinking to peaceful and faithful thinking?”
 “Do I control my anxiety, or does my anxiety control me?”
-Then review what you’ve written and prepare for the next fight with anxiety.
+Then review what you’ve written and prepare for your next fight with anxiety.